datarisk-io/mlops_codex/docs/source/index.rst

-.. mlops-codex documentation master file, created by sphinx-quickstart on Wed Feb  1 16:39:34 2023.
+.. mlops_codex documentation master file, created by sphinx-quickstart on Wed Feb  1 16:39:34 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.